dwatson62/CV/README.md

 ## Daryl Watson

-Highly enthusiastic new developer beginning a new career in technology.
-After success at studying Computing at college, I travelled the world as a cocktail bartender to gain valuable life experience.
-Ready to return to my passion for coding, I have recently completed the Makers Academy coding bootcamp and have signed up to Upcase by Thoughtbot.
-Currently I am employed as a junior developer at Tifosy, a football crowdfunding platform, and continuing to study in my free time.
+Ambitious junior web developer of two years experience seeking next step of career and new challenge.
+Currently I am employed as a full stack Ruby on Rails developer for a successful crowdfunding startup.
+Prior to this, I was employed for almost ten years in the hospitality industry before graduating from the Makers Academy coding bootcamp.

 ## Recent Employment

-**Tifosy, London, UK** (11/14 to present)
+**Tifosy, London, UK** (11/15 to present)

 *Junior Web Developer*

-- Junior web developer at a startup company delivering crowdfunding solutions for football clubs
+- Junior web developer at a startup company delivering reward based and financial crowdfunding solutions for sports clubs
 - Full stack role, working with Ruby on Rails, BackboneJS, jQuery, Scss, PostgreSQL, Rspec, Capybara, CircleCI and Heroku
-- Following best practices: TDD, Git, Continuous Integration, linting software, clean code
+- Following best practices: TDD, Git, CI, linting (rubocop, jslint), Google Page Speed Insights
-- Responsible for maintaining the website, improving design, fixing bugs and building new features
+- Working closely with the CTO or independently on maintaining the website, improving design and performance, fixing bugs and building new features
-- Built major feature allowing users to become certified investors in a club
+- Built major features including an admin interface, payment forms, investment payment forms and investor certification
+- Platform has generated more than £1.5m in crowdfunding using payment and investment features I have created during my employment

 **Mandarin Oriental Hotel Group, London, UK** (10/13 to 04/15)

 *Cocktail Bartender*

 - Fast paced cocktail environment in one of London's top 5 star hotels
 - Working to strict standards and deadlines.
 No matter how busy the evening, all drinks must be served within five minutes to impeccable standards
 - Created popular cocktails and helped design the cocktail menu